Updated Feburary 2019

 Recaro Seats - I am looking for a pair of orange or blue spectrum Recaro IdealSeat C, Rally or Rally II.
 Would consider any Recaro with Spectrum fabric.
 Would buy singles.
 Also, any other vintage Recaro, especially crazy color like the Martini & Rossi and Porsche plaids.
 Prefer Los Angeles but it would be fine if you were willing to shrink wrap and take to Amtrak/Greyhound.

 Abercrombie and Fitch patchwork safari jacket - not from the teen retailer, but the storied New York outfitter.
 As seen on Hunter S. Thompson.
 Though I am size 42L, I would consider any size.
 LL Bean made a similar Rainbow version, which would be acceptable.
 There is a very similar Neiman Marcus version from the 1970's that would not be acceptable.

-Since the time that I wrote the above paragraph, I have found a jacket.
+Since the time that I first wrote the above paragraph, I have found a jacket.
 It found me, through the power of this want list.
-The jacket that I got (seen above) is from Kerr's Sport Shop in Beverly Hills.
+The jacket that I got is from Kerr's Sport Shop in Beverly Hills.
 Kerr's holds a special spot in my heart, as I visited that shop several times in my youth and I found it to be a magical gateway to adventure.
 I am still looking for an earlier jacket than mine, from LL Bean or A&F, but my enthusiasm has slowed a bit and prices are down.
 It appears there was a bubble.
-The last Abercrombie & Fitch, early, great colors, good size sold on eBay for $380.
+A recent Abercrombie & Fitch, early, great colors, good size sold on eBay for $380.

 Catalina or Catalina-style tile top tables - Especially with wrought iron bases but also like the wood base tables.
 Though the scenic tables are more valuable, I prefer the non-scenic tiles.

-Vintage Camping, Outdoor, Military - Have always sought and bought this sort of thing, but never considered putting it on the want list.
-Abercrombie, Kerr's Sport Shop, L.L.
+Vintage Camping, Outdoor, Military, Safari, Cast Iron - Abercrombie, Kerr's Sport Shop, L.L.
 Bean.
-Primary interest would be pre-1970.
-I have a dozen Coleman lanterns, multiple stoves, etc. so I am really looking for the really old, really charming, still functional cool stuff.
+Primary interest would be pre-1960.
+I have a 20 Coleman lanterns, multiple stoves, etc. so I am really looking for the really old, really charming, still functional cool stuff.
 Also, store displays, signs and interesting advertising items related to same.